PlasmaFAIR/fortitude/README.md

 ## TODO

-- Command line interface.
-    - `check` mode
+- Syntax error rules (scan the tree and report error nodes)
+- Propagate rule errors
+- `explain` mode, print help text for a given rule
 - Use `.fortitude.toml` file to set rules project wide.
-  - `explain` mode, print help text for a given rule
-- Propagate rule errors
-- Syntax error rules (scan the tree and report error nodes)
 - After gathering violations, check per-file and per-line ignores and discard those we don't care about.
 - Python package (see how ruff does it, use `maturin`).